Get comprehensive training in the care of companion animals with the Certificate III in Companion Animal Services.

 The course provides comprehensive training in all aspects of companion animal care to ensure graduates are able to provide high levels of professional care to companion animals as well as being an effective member of the animal care team.

-You'll learn to care for animal wellbeing, including nutrition, first aid, and general care of dogs, cats, rodents, and rabbits.
+You'll learn to care for animals, including nutrition, first aid, and general care of dogs, cats, rodents, and rabbits.
 You'll gain skills in veterinary nursing, reception duties, and surgery preparation, and learn to comply with infection control policies and workplace health and safety requirements.

 Course Dates & Times